smoort/CarND-Vehicle-Detection/writeup_template.md

 **_Removing false positives using previous vehicle position_**

 * The heat map identified in a frame are recorded in a tracker called track.
-* The heat map from the current frame is added to the heat maps from the last 3 frames and averaged out.
+* The heat map from the current frame is added to the heat maps from the last 5 frames and averaged out.
-* A heat threshold of 3 is set - any area without three overlapping boxes is discarded as false positive.
+* A heat threshold of 5 is set - any area without three overlapping boxes is discarded as false positive.
 * This will ensure that any false positive identified only in the current frame is discarded by the threshold.
 * scipy.ndimage.measurements.label() is used to identify individual blobs in the heatmap.
 These blobs represents vehicles in the image.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:
+### Here are five frames and their corresponding heatmaps:

-![alt text][image9]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
 ![alt text][image6]

+### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all five frames:
+![alt text][image7]

 ### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]
+![alt text][image8]